Dave Lemmien, Unit Manager

-The Traverse City Unit manages state forest lands in Benzie, Grand Traverse, Kalkaska, Leelanau, and Manistee Counties.
-You can reach the Unit Manager, Dave Lemmien at 231-922-5280 extension 6840 - or send an e-mail to him at LEMMIEND@michigan.gov.
+The Traverse City Unit manages state forest lands in Benzie, Grand Traverse, Kalkaska, Leelanau and Manistee counties.

 Click on the map to view the Traverse City Forest Management Unit

-This Unit manages: 16 campgrounds, 5 snowmobile trails for a total of 328 miles, 8 pathways totaling 66 miles, 225 miles of ORV trails with 84 miles of Michigan Cycle Conservation Club Trail (MCCCT) connector, 1 Natural Area, 2 State Game Areas, 1 Wildlife Area, 1 Quiet Area, 2 Islands (North and South Fox), 60 miles of the North Country Hiking Trail, 126 miles of the Shore to Shore Riding-Hiking Trail and 3 "Natural River" designated rivers, along with other land management activities, and a 1.2 million acre fire fighting coverage area.
+This unit manages: 16 campgrounds, five snowmobile trails for a total of 328 miles; eight pathways totaling 66 miles; 225 miles of ORV trails with 84 miles of Michigan Cycle Conservation Club Trail (MCCCT) connector; one natural area; two state game areas; one wildlife area; one quiet area, two islands (North and South Fox); 60 miles of the North Country Hiking Trail; 126 miles of the Shore to Shore Riding-Hiking Trail; three "Natural River" designated rivers; and a 1.2 million-acre firefighting coverage area.

-The Traverse City Unit is home to 3 "Natural River" designated rivers: Upper Manistee, Boardman and Betsie Rivers.
-The Boardman and Betsie Rivers have their entire watercourse in the Traverse City Unit.
-The Boardman and Manistee Rivers are both trout streams.
+The Traverse City Unit is home to three "Natural River" designated rivers: Upper Manistee, Boardman and Betsie rivers.
+The Boardman and Betsie rivers have their entire watercourse in the Traverse City Unit.
+The Boardman and Manistee rivers are both trout streams.

 Also in Kalkaska County's east side, the Hansen Military Reserve and Military 20 year Lease Lands are used for military troop training purposes and affect approximately 42,500 acres of State land.
 Within the Hansen Military Reserve, the military owns the land and the DNR manages the timber.
 Twenty-year Lease Lands are parcels owned by the DNR and the military is free to train troops on that land.